 The main blood-borne viruses (BBVs) of concern in relation to infection prevention and control in domiciliary care are: Human immunodeficiency virus (HIV), which causes acquired immune deficiency syndrome (AIDS) Hepatitis B virus (HBV) and hepatitis C virus (HCV), which cause...

-A poster to help staff identify the 7 types of stools from service users with episodes of diarrhoea and record on forms such as the Inter-health and social care infection control transfer form.
+A poster to help staff identify the 7 types of stools from service users with episodes of diarrhoea and record on forms such as the Inter-health and social care infection control transfer Form.
 Size: A4 colour poster Target: General Practice,...

 C. difficile has been associated with outbreaks in health and social care settings.
 It is, therefore, imperative that good infection prevention and control measures are instigated so that transmission does not occur.
 A downloadable Community Infection Prevention and Control (IPC) Policy which...